-In this paper we study a number of cases in radio astronomy, a computationally- and data-intensive science that has been using high-performance eScience technologies since the very early days of computing to achieve scientific results.
+In this paper we study a number of cases in radio astronomy, a computationally- and data-intensive science that has been using high-performance computing technologies since the very early days of computing to achieve scientific results.
 We show how the methodology proposed in this paper has informally been used in the past.
-The main contributions in this paper are: \begin{itemize} \item the introduction of the concepts \textit{relative science value} and \textit{total value of ownership}, including two potential ways to estimate total value of ownership over the lifetime of a system, \item the introduction of a way to reason about eScience technology beyond just cost, \item a number of case studies that show practical trade-offs between cost and value in radio astronomy. \end{itemize}
+The main contributions in this paper are: \begin{itemize} \item the introduction of the concepts \textit{relative science value} and \textit{total value of ownership}, including two potential ways to estimate total value of ownership over the lifetime of a system, \item the introduction of a way to reason about compute system technology beyond just cost, \item a number of case studies that show practical trade-offs between cost and value in radio astronomy. \end{itemize}

 Although we present a number of equations in this paper, it is not our intention that these are used to generate a numeric merit value for a particular system or technology.
-Rather, they are intended to illustrate which components contribute to the cost and merit of a system and as a starting point for a more detailed discussion on the relative value of various eScience technologies.
-With these components, and some examples of cost and value past and present in this paper in mind, system designers and architects have the tools needed to more optimally balance their designs, and evaluate their design choices within this framework.
+Rather, they are intended to illustrate which components contribute to the cost and merit of a system and as a starting point for a more detailed discussion on the relative value of various compute systems.
+With these components, and some examples of cost and value past and present in this paper in mind, system designers and architects have the tools needed to better balance their designs, and evaluate their design choices within this framework.

 The intent of this paper is to show how compute system related design and procurement decisions in data-intensive science projects should be weighed and valued.
 By using both total cost and science value as a driver, the science output per invested Euro is maximised.
-While the general concepts discussed in this paper are known in systems engineering, we hope to introduce them to a broader audience of scientific decision makers, principle investigators, and system architects and designers.
+While the general concepts discussed in this paper are known in systems engineering, we hope to introduce them to a broader audience of scientific decision makers, principal investigators, and system architects and designers.